 1.1 The full name of this organization shall be Region I of the American Medical Association-Medical Student Section (AMA-MSS).
 It shall be referred to as Region I thereafter.

-2.1 The purpose of the Medical Student Section shall be to provide medical student participation in the activities of the American Medical Association through adherence to the following principles:
+2.1 The purpose of the Medical Student Section shall be to provide medical student participation in the activities of the American Medical Association (AMA) through adherence to the following principles:

 - to improve medical education and to further professional excellence;

 - to involve medical students in addressing and solving the problems of health care and health care delivery and to provide a forum for the discussion and dissemination of information;

 - to promote high personal and professional ethics, and a humanistic approach to the delivery of quality patient care;

 - to promote activity within organized medicine on the local, state, and national levels;